 Imagine the silhouette of a wolf against a snowy landscape, its breath misting in the frigid air.
 What fuels this iconic predator, allowing it to thrive in some of the harshest environments on Earth?
-The answer lies in the wolf diet, a complex and fascinating aspect of its biology and ecology.
+That's why the answer lies in the wolf diet, a complex and fascinating aspect of its biology and ecology.
 Understanding what wolves eat reveals much about their role in the ecosystem and their adaptability as hunters.

 Main Subheading